Valiente (2012 TV series): Production

-Veteran actor's and actresses also form the powerhouse cast of the series.
-Jaclyn Jose was added to the cast after the unfortunate rejection of Ms. Amalia Fuentes to the role, Donya Trining Braganza.
+Jaclyn Jose was added to the cast after the rejection of Ms. Amalia Fuentes to the role, Donya Trining Braganza.
 Jaclyn's ex-partner Mark Gil and its brother's ex-wife Gina Alajar was also added to portray the roles Don Armando Braganza and Luming Valiente.
 The role Luming Valiente was supposedly given to Cherry Pie Picache but it did reject.
 Another veteran actor, John Regala was also added.
-This was the first appearance of the said veteran actors together with Michael de Mesa on a major TV5 Drama.
-Jaclyn Jose also worked on Star Confessions' pilot episode as mother of April Gustillo.
-Gina Alajar also worked on Untold Stories Mula sa Face to Face in one of its weekly episodes presenting real and untold lives of Face to Face guests.
-Before this series, Regala also had a special participation on Glamorosa, played as a Gang leader.

 Roxanne Guinoo, Toby Alejar, Ramon Christopher Gutierrez and James Blanco were also added in extension of the series.
 Roxanne portrays the role Elaine Lee, originally played by Jean Garcia.
 Toby Alejar played as Roxanne's father, Gutierrez played as Trining's political opponent and James Blanco played as Maila's boyfriend.
 This was the third TV5 Drama project for James Blanco after Mga Nagbabagang Bulaklak and with Nadine Samonte in Rod Santiago's The Sisters.
 Another set of veteran actor and actresses were added to the series.
 Tirso Cruz III who played the original Theo Braganza now portrays the helping hand of Gardo Valiente, Don Luis Regalado.
 The original villainess Donya Trining Braganza, Odette Khan now returns as Minerva Magbanua, the mother of Jaclyn Jose being the new Donya Trining.
 Lorna Tolentino was added to portray the revenging former rebel Mila Regalado-Arden, Don Luis' sister and Maila's biological mother.